-Since 2008, Pornokitsch has been gleefully chatting about geek culture - with a focus on books, movies, games, comics and television.
+Pornokitsch has been gleefully chatting about geek culture since 2008 - with a particular focus on books, movies, comics, games, television and music.
 Our mission is to treat genre seriously and examine it thoroughly, for better or for worse.
 And to have fun doing so.

 Pornokitsch is edited by Anne C. Perry and Jared Shurin.

-Our regular contributors are Rebecca Levene, Jon Morgan, Molly Tanzer, Mahvesh Murad, David Bryher and Magnus Anderson.
+Our regular contributors are Rebecca Levene, Jon Morgan, Molly Tanzer, Mahvesh Murad, Jesse Bullington, David Bryher and Magnus Anderson.

 Pornokitsch was a finalist for the 2011 BSFA Awards for Non-Fiction, the winner of the 2013 British Fantasy Awards for Non-Fiction and a finalist for the 2014 Hugo Award for Best Fanzine.
 Editors Anne Perry and Jared Shurin were selected to the h.club100 (for "innovators and pioneers in the creative industries") in 2013.

-Founded in 2009, The Kitschies - which rewards intelligent, progressive and entertaining fiction containing speculative or fantastic elements.
+Founded in 2009, The Kitschies reward intelligent, progressive and entertaining fiction containing speculative or fantastic elements.
 Judging categories include novel, debut, digital narrative, and cover art.

 As of February 2014, we are no longer involved in the administration or direction of the prize or its judging process.
-The Kitschies' current prize director is Glen Mehn, and all questions about the prize should be directed to him at submissions [at] thekitschies.com.
+The Kitschies' prize director is Glen Mehn, and all questions about the prize should be directed to him at submissions [at] thekitschies.com.

 Caveats & Fine Print